Roasted Strawberry and Mascarpone Cake

 Instructions

-- Preheat the oven to 175 C. Grease an 8" springform pan and set aside.
+• Make the cake.
+Keep the oven preheated at 175 C. Grease a 9 inch springform pan and set aside.

-- Bake for 30 mins, then check to see if the top is browning too fast.
-If so, cover with aluminium foil and continue to bake for another 20 to 30 mins.
-A toothpick poked in the center must come out clean.
+• Bake for 30 mins, then check to see if the top is browning too fast.
+If so, cover with aluminium foil and continue to bake for another 15 to 20 minutes until done.
+A toothpick poked in the center should come out clean.

-- To make the frosting, beat the cream, mascarpone, icing sugar and vanilla till light, fluffy and thickened, 2 to 3 minutes.
-When you lift the beaters, the cream should hold soft peaks.
+• Make the frosting.
+Beat the mascarpone, icing sugar and vanilla till smooth with a hand mixer on low speed.
+Add the cream and beat again on medium-high speed till light, fluffy and thickened, 2 to 3 minutes.
+When you lift the beaters, the mixture should hold soft peaks.
 Keep chilled while you slice the cake.

-- Unmould the cake, and using a sharp, long knife, level the top, then slice it in half horizontally, turning it with your hands as you go, so that the cut is even.
+• Unmould the cake, and using a sharp, long knife, level the top, then slice it in half horizontally, turning it with your hands as you go, so that the cut is even (or use a cake turntable if you have one).
 Use a metal spatula to lift the top off and set it aside on a large tray or plate.
 Transfer the lower half to a serving platter.

-- Spoon about half of the frosting onto the lower half, spreading it evenly, then top with half the cooked strawberries, taking care not to spoon on too much of the juices left behind in the dish.
-Cover with the top half and the rest of the frosting, letting it spill over the sides.
-Use a blunt knife to spread it all over the top and sides evenly.
-Pile on the remaining strawberries.
-Chill the cake for 15 minutes before slicing.
+• Spoon about half of the frosting onto the lower half, spreading it evenly, then top with two-thirds of the cooked strawberries, taking care not to spoon on too much of the liquid left behind in the dish.

 Notes